-To plan for up to 24,000 additional dwellings by 2041.

-To focus new housing within the existing urban area and designated growth areas to protect the important semi-rural character of the LGA and the Metropolitan Rural Area.
+1 To plan for up to 24,000 additional dwellings by 2041.
+Support housing growth in the Campbelltown City Centre consistent with Reimagining - Campbelltown City Centre Master Plan.
+2 To focus new housing within the existing urban area and designated growth areas to protect the important semi-rural character of the LGA and the Metropolitan Rural Area.

-To provide a diversity of housing types to meet the needs of all households within the Campbelltown LGA community

-To encourage housing in locations that support the 30 minute city principle, the vitality of local centres and Campbelltown regional centre.

-To encourage place based planning of urban renewal precincts to deliver high quality environments with accessible civic, open and community spaces.

 Facilitate housing growth at appropriate densities to promote walkable catchments in the Glenfield to Macarthur Urban Renewal Corridor.

-Support housing growth in the

-Centre Master Plan.

-Campbelltown City Centre consistent with Reimagining - Campbelltown City g
+3 To provide a diversity of housing types to meet the needs of all households within the Campbelltown LGA community.
 Manage the development of greenfield release areas that are supported by infrastructure and provide a range of housing options.
+4 To encourage housing in locations that support the 30 minute city principle, the vitality of local centres and Campbelltown regional centre.
 Facilitate small scale infill housing opportunities through incremental growth for existing low density suburbs.
+5 To encourage place based planning of urban renewal precincts to deliver high quality environments with accessible civic, open and community spaces.
 Promote high quality and environmentally sustainable housing design.